sjdkay/hcswif/README.md

 Is a collection of scripts used by the Kaon/PionLT collaborations for submitting jobs to the farm.
 This was recently updated to use swif2.
 The scripts previously used AUGER.

 The updated scripts now just use the swif2 add-jsub functionality to submit the old AUGER style jobs.
 This seems to work pretty well.
+Indeed, this seems to do some things which it doesn't look like hcswif is doing (e.g. dynamically allocating memory/disk space resources or running fairly complex scripts on a per run basis).

 I don't like the parallel development of similar tools, so if possible, I would like to merge in the tools and scripts developed for UTIL_BATCH into hcswif and just use this going forward.